AshmitaRoy/aschmut/index.md

 ![BabyPhoto](baby (1).jpg)

 **23 years ago this blob came into being, and he brought with him a WORLD of sunshiny happiness and warmth.
-Even today, he brings that same ooey-gooey love, light and laughter into the lives he touches.
-Just look at that infectious grin.**
+Even today, he brings that same ooey-gooey love, light and laughter into the lives he touches.**

 ![happy](happy.png)

+He doesn't look a day over 21 but you can see the striking resemblance to Antoni Porowski, and, if you focus your third eye hard enough you can actually glimpse some of Vidyut Jammal in him too.
+He might be sniffing a droplet of Skippy Peanut Butter for breakfast but he is a

 **He might be a lil weird sometimes, but he's the best kind of weird.**

 ![weird](weird.png)

+### POEM

+<span style="color: red;"> Blah testing text colour </span>
+- Blah
+- Blah
+- Blah

-### The award for the MOST number of least subtle jawline flexes during selfies, photographs, video calls goes to...
+**The award for the MOST number of least subtle jawline flexes during selfies, photographs, video calls goes to...**
 ![jawline](jawline.png)

 **This entire webpage is yes, simply a chance for me to flex my Comp Sci major hard.**